MITLibraries/dw_lookup/README.md

 - create virtual env (I do it right in the cloned directory), activate it, and pip install requirements.txt

-- fill in oracle name/pw for author_lookup/config/default.yml
+- name/pw for oracle db must be set in env eg export ORACLE_USER=xyz, script will pick those up from env

 - update conf file.
 Ex:
     to file /etc/httpd/conf.d/ssl.conf add: